isakez/Fraud-card-detection/README.md

 ### First result

-Un model very consistent with his results along all the process was the *DecisionTreeClassifier*.
+One model very consistent with his results along all the process was the *DecisionTreeClassifier*.
 As we can see the first results are pretty good

 |           | Precision | Recall | F1-Score | Support |
 |-----------|-----------|--------|----------|---------|